LisandroPrieri/LisandroPrieri/README.md

 I'm a student at Codam Coding College, located in Amsterdam.

-I’m currently learning C language, and working on a project called Minishell.
+I’m currently learning C language, and working on a project called Cub3d.

 ## My Codam Projects: